op07n/XiaomiADBFastbootTools/README.md

 **The application doesn't work.
 Is there anything I should have installed?**

-Yes, it was developed in Kotlin for the Java Virtual Machine so it needs the JRE to run, version 1.8.171 or later.
-You can install the latest JRE from [here](https://java.com/en/download/).
+Yes, the Xiaomi ADB/Fastboot Tools was developed in Kotlin for the Java Virtual Machine so it needs the JRE to run, version 1.8.171 or later.
+You can install the latest Oracle JRE from [here](https://java.com/en/download/).

+The application also relies on ADB and Fastboot.
+In case you don't have them installed system-wide, simply download the bundled version.

 **The app on Windows doesn't detect my device even though it's connected and USB debugging is enabled.
 What could be the issue?**